-Town Plan Update, with the City's Next Door, Facebook and Twitter accounts playing prominent roles in dispersing information regarding how and where residents could participate.
+Town Plan, with the City's Next Door, Facebook and Twitter accounts playing prominent roles in dispersing information regarding how and where residents could participate.
 This mix of online and face-to-face input allowed residents multiple opportunities to participate at their convenience.
-Over 631 residents participated in the six Town Plan online surveys and over a-100 residents participated in the six Town Plan Public Hearings in the fall of 2017.
+City staff received 631 responses to six Town Plan online surveys, and over 100 residents participated in the six Town Plan Public Hearings in the fall of 2017.